Network Crack Program Hacker Group: GinWui Rootkit

 According to Information Systems Security, the rootkit also obtains kernel-level access to "...trap several functions and modify information passed to the user."

 Microsoft Office Exploits

-IDefense links NCPH with many of the 35 zero-day and proof-of-concept codes used in attacks against Microsoft Office products over a period of 90 days during the summer of 2006 due to the use of malware developed by Wicked Rose and not available in the public domain at the time.
+iDefense links NCPH with many of the 35 zero-day and proof-of-concept tools used in attacks against Microsoft Office products over a period of 90 days during the summer of 2006 due to the use of malware developed by Wicked Rose and not available in the public domain at the time.
 The group graduated from their early attacks exploiting only Microsoft Word, and by the end of 2006, they were also using Power Point and Excel in attacks.
 NCPH utilizes these exploits in spear phishing attacks.

 Spear Phishing

 On his blog, Wicked Rose discussed his preference for spear phishing attacks.
 First, during the collection phase information is gathered using open source information or from employee databases or mailboxes of a company's system.
 He may also conduct analysis on user ID's which allows them to track and understand their activities.
 Finally he conducts the attack using the information collected and someone is likely to open the infected document.

 Spear phishing attacks attributed to NCPH increased in sophistication over time.
 While their phishing attacks in the beginning of 2006 targeted large numbers of employees, one attack attributed to the group later that year targeted one individual in a US oil company using socially engineered emails and infected Power Point documents.